hungcq/knowledge-repo/IT/software-engineering-at-google/1-software-engineering.md

       - -> Straightforward: consult table of cost of dif types of resources
       - Not quantifiable:
         - Should treat with same priority & greater care
-        - Rely on exp, leadership & precedents
+        - Rely on exp, leadership & precedences